caddunits/biogps_essoils/README.md

     (whenever available), otherwise it is the old gene-symbol name.
 Then we use this (column gene) with bacteria and oil_eng to group rows and take only one row for group (with highest centrality).

+#### GSEA

+12. Run the script step12_gsea_analysis.R

+    In this step we perform pathway enrichment analysis focusing on pathways, molecules, bacteria, and oils.
+Input data are read from various .RDS files, filtered and processed in order to conduct gene set enrichment analyses (GSEA) for different bacteria-oil pairs across multiple pathways.

+    The script identifies gene clusters linked to specific pathways, computes contribution scores, and filters pathways based on significance criteria like p-value and pathway size.

+    It then generates a comprehensive heatmap visualizing pathway enrichments across bacteria and oils, using color intensities to represent p-values and annotations for gene interactions.

+    Finally, it exports the results—including enriched pathways, gene-pathway associations, molecular contributions, and interaction details—into .xlsx and .RDS files for further analysis.

+#### Results as alluvial plot

+13. Run the script step13_gsea_alluvialplots.R

+    This last R script generates alluvial (flow) plots illustrating the relationships among bacteria, pathways, molecules, genes, and oils based on pathway enrichment data stored in specific .RDS files.
+    It reads data from an .xlsx file containing pathways and interaction details, then processes each pathway-bacteria pair iteratively.

+    For each pair, it extracts relevant targets with strong interactions, curates pathway names for clarity (splitting long names into two lines), and assigns colors to oils.

+    The script constructs layered data structures to represent different object categories (oils, molecules, genes, pathways), assigns visual styles based on category, and creates alluvial plots using ggplot2 and ggalluvial, with customized text styles and color schemes.

+    Each plot visualizes the flow of relationships from oils through molecules and genes to pathways, and is saved as an SVG file for further visualization.